 Here’s what the titer test result from my dog, Stanley, looks like:

-The primary drawback on checking titer level instead of boostering this vaccine is cost.
-The benefit is continuing to avoid the rare risk of an adverse event in response to a vaccination he doesn’t actually need yet.
+The benefit of testing vaccine titers is continuing to avoid the rare risk of an adverse event in response to a vaccination he doesn’t actually need yet.
+However, the primary drawback on checking titer level instead of boostering this vaccine is cost.